 The first step is to know your area.
 Know the land, the soil, the drainage, and the sun exposure.
 Once you know these factors you will be able to better determine what trees will grow best in your area.
-If you have heavy clay soil Green Ash and Siberian Elm will be your best option for soil tolerance.
-If the ground is often wet and heavy Willows and Green Ash will be your best bet.
-Sandy soil with high acid is the favourite of Maples and many others.
+If you have heavy clay soil, Green Ash and Siberian Elm will be your best option for soil tolerance.
+If the ground is often wet and heavy, Willows and Green Ash will be your best bet.
+Sandy soil with high acid is the favourite of Maples and many others varieties.

 The next important factor is preparing the area.
 It will be critically important that your new baby trees don’t compete for water, nutrients, and sunlight.
 Each plant will need at the least a 3 foot wide patch of no grass or weeds.
 If the grass and weeds close in on the little plants it can steal 80% of all the water, nutrients and their growth for years!
 You can maintain this circle of happiness with some wood chips or tilling.
 Just be sure that as your trees grow bigger you stay a little further from the roots each time you till so as not to damage them.

 Perhaps the trickiest part is watering.
 The little plants will need approximately 1 inch of rain every week.
 If the rain does not supply this you will need to find other ways to provide.
 This could be a garden hose, soaker hose, or a water tank on a quad.
 Or perhaps a rain dance.
 (I have never succeeded in this method yet…)

 In the end the better you shelter your trees when they are younger the better they will shelter you when they grow up.